Migration Period: Viewpoints

 For example, the Roman Empire played a vital role in building up barbarian groups along its frontier.
 Propped up with imperial support and gifts, the armies of allied barbarian chieftains served as buffers against other, hostile, barbarian groups.
 The disintegration of Roman economic power weakened groups that had come to depend on Roman gifts for the maintenance of their own power.
 The arrival of the Huns helped prompt many groups to invade the provinces for economic reasons.

 The nature of the barbarian takeover of former Roman provinces varied from region to region.
 For example, in Aquitaine, the provincial administration was largely self-reliant.
 Halsall has argued that local rulers simply "handed over" military rule to the Ostrogoths, acquiring the identity of the newcomers.
 In Gaul, the collapse of imperial rule resulted in anarchy: the Franks and Alemanni were pulled into the ensuing "power vacuum", resulting in conflict.
-In Spain, local aristocrats maintained independent rule for some time, raising their own armies against the Vandals.
+In Hispania, local aristocrats maintained independent rule for some time, raising their own armies against the Vandals.
 Meanwhile, the Roman withdrawal from lowland England resulted in conflict between Saxons and the Brittonic chieftains (whose centres of power retreated westward as a result).
 The Eastern Roman Empire attempted to maintain control of the Balkan provinces despite a thinly-spread imperial army relying mainly on local militias and an extensive effort to refortify the Danubian limes.
 The ambitious fortification efforts collapsed, worsening the impoverished conditions of the local populace and resulting in colonization by Slavic warriors and their families.

 Halsall and Noble have argued that such changes stemmed from the breakdown in Roman political control, which exposed the weakness of local Roman rule.
 Instead of large-scale migrations, there were military takeovers by small groups of warriors and their families, who usually numbered only in the tens of thousands.
 The process involved active, conscious decision-making by Roman provincial populations.

 The collapse of centralized control severely weakened the sense of Roman identity in the provinces, which may explain why the provinces then underwent dramatic cultural changes even though few barbarians settled in them.
 Ultimately, the Germanic groups in the Western Roman Empire were accommodated without "dispossessing or overturning indigenous society", and they maintained a structured and hierarchical (but attenuated) form of Roman administration.